There will soon be two less empty Franklin Avenue storefronts as a

 According to building superintendent Mike Filippon, a restaurant called

-Pancha is coming to the former home of Upper Crust Café
+Pancha is coming to the former home of Upper Crust Café.
+The ladies

 boutique will open at the corner of Seventh Street and Franklin Avenue,